Amelanism

 Often called "albino", this amelanistic Burmese python owes its yellow color to unaffected carotenoid pigments.

 Amelanism (also known as amelanosis) is a pigmentation abnormality characterized by the lack of pigments called melanins, commonly associated with a genetic loss of tyrosinase function.
-Amelanism can affect fish, amphibians, reptiles, birds, and mammals including humans.
+Amelanism can affect fish, amphibians, reptiles (including birds), and mammals including humans.
 The appearance of an amelanistic animal depends on the remaining non-melanin pigments.
 The opposite of amelanism is melanism, a higher percentage of melanin.

 A similar condition, albinism, is a hereditary condition characterised in animals by the absence of pigment in the eyes, skin, hair, scales, feathers or cuticle.
 This results in an all white animal, usually with pink or red eyes.